gumeo/academic-kickstart/content/post/weight-loss.md

 preview = true
 +++

-# I have to loose weight
+# I have to lose weight

 The reasons I am going through some weightloss has some history behind it, so I'm going to briefly outline that.